-Pronator teres syndrome has a sensory loss in the entire median nerve distribution versus CTS where sensation is spared over the thenar eminence because palmar cutaneous branch leaves the median nerve proximal to carpal tunnel but distal to PT muscle.
+Pronator teres syndrome has a sensory loss in the entire median nerve distribution versus CTS, where sensation is spared over the thenar eminence because palmar cutaneous branch leaves the median nerve proximal to carpal tunnel but distal to PT muscle.
 In addition, pronation is spared in CTS, and nocturnal paresthesia symptoms are usually absent in pronator teres syndrome.
 NCS and amplitude of the MN may decrease in the forearm, but the distal motor and sensory latencies are normal in pronator teres syndrome except when there is associated CTS.

 Because of overlapping symptoms, CTS is sometimes diagnosed, and more proximal pronator teres syndrome is missed when both are present in the same limb.
-Thus in patients with CTS pronator teres syndrome should be ruled out especially when the patient is a candidate for surgery.
+Thus in patients with CTS, pronator teres syndrome should be ruled out, especially when the patient is a candidate for surgery.

-To distinguish AIN from pronator teres syndrome, the pronation should be demonstrated with the elbow flexed (PQ function) to avoid contribution of the PT, which is the primary muscle to pronate with the arm extension.
+To distinguish AIN from pronator teres syndrome, the pronation should be demonstrated with the elbow flexed (PQ function) to avoid the contribution of the PT, which is the primary muscle to pronate with the arm extension.
 Also, there is no sensory loss in AIN syndrome (as it carries only deep sensory fibers to the wrist), and in some cases, pronator teres syndrome may have only mild paresthesias in MN distribution.
 In both cases, FPL and FDP to digits 2 and 3 may be affected; but in AIN, the pronator quadratus (PQ) does not weaken the PT as AIN leaves MN distal to PT muscle.
-Clinically, in both cases, the patient presents with an inability to flex the distal phalanx of the thumb, index, and middle fingers and the weakness of pronation.
+Clinically, in both cases, the patient presents with an inability to flex the distal phalanx of the thumb, index, and middle fingers and weakness of pronation.

-In the case of brachial plexus injury or cervical radiculopathy, the examination may reveal weakness in other muscles outside the median nerve territory.
+In the case of brachial plexus injury or cervical radiculopathy, the examination may reveal a weakness in other muscles outside the median nerve territory.
 Neck pain that radiates to the arm is a common complaint, suggesting cervical radiculopathy.

-One group of authors describe a neuralgic amyotrophy as a potential competing condition with pronator teres syndrome due to similar symptoms; but it usually involves multiple nerves, and pain is more commonly localized in the shoulder rather than in the forearm.
+One group of authors describe a neuralgic amyotrophy as a potential competing condition with pronator teres syndrome due to similar symptoms, but it usually involves multiple nerves, and pain is more commonly localized in the shoulder rather than in the forearm.
 Neuralgic amyotrophy is an idiopathic condition that usually improves spontaneously in 6 to 12 months.

 Pronator teres syndrome only requiring PT muscle release has a good recovery in most of the cases, and patients return to light duty in approximately 3 weeks and regular duty in 6 weeks. .
 Occupation therapy fastens recovery and is particularly important for patients who underwent tendon transfers or have a residual weakness.
-In these cases, patients may return to light duty work in approximately 6 to 8 weeks and regular duty in 10 to 12 weeks.
+In these cases, patients may return to light-duty work in approximately 6 to 8 weeks and regular duty in 10 to 12 weeks.

 Complications of surgical treatment are rare.
 In one study of 72 patients treated with pronator teres syndrome, no complications were recorded during the operations with an overall postoperative satisfaction rate (very satisfied and satisfied) of 59%.
 Theoretical complications from surgery include: